-E.3 Public Footpaths - Safety, Access and Maintenance
+E.2 Public Footpaths - Safety, Access and Maintenance

-The Principal Contractor or Owner-builder and any other person acting with the benefit of this consent must:
+The principal contractor or owner builder and any other person acting with the benefit of this consent must:

-- a) Not erect or maintain any gate or fence swing out or encroaching upon the road or the footway. - b) Not use the road or footway for the storage of any article, material, matter, waste or thing. - c) Not use the road or footway for any work. - d) Keep the road and footway in good repair free of any trip hazard or obstruction. - e) Not stand any plant and equipment upon the road or footway. - f) Provide a clear safe pedestrian route a minimum of 1.5m wide. - g) Protect heritage listed street name inlays in the footpath which are not to be removed or damaged during development.
+- a) Not erect or maintain any gate or fence swing out or encroaching upon the road or the footway. - b) Not use the road or footway for the storage of any article, material, matter, waste or thing. - c) Not use the road or footway for any work. - d) Keep the road and footway in good repair free of any trip hazard or obstruction. - e) Not stand any plant and equipment upon the road or footway. - f) Provide a clear safe pedestrian route a minimum of 1.5m wide. - g) Protect street name inlays in the footpath which are not to be removed or damaged during development.

-This condition does not apply to the extent that a permit or approval exists under the section 148B of the Road Transport Act 2013, section 138 of the Roads Act 1993 or section 68 of the Local Government Act 1993 except that at all time compliance is required with:
+This condition does not apply to the extent that a permit or approval exists under the section 73 of the Road Transport (Safety and Traffic Management) Act 1999, section 138 of the Roads Act 1993 or section 94 of the Local Government Act 1993 except that at all time compliance is required with:

-- a) Australian Standard AS 1742 (Set): Manual of uniform traffic control devices and all relevant parts of this set of standards. - b) Australian Road Rules.

-Note: Section 73 of the Road Transport (Safety and Traffic Management) Act 1999 allows the NSW Police to close any road or road related area to traffic during any temporary obstruction or danger to traffic or for any temporary purpose.

-Note: Section 138 of the Roads Act 1993 provides that a person must not:

-- erect a structure or carry out a work in, on or over a public road, or - dig up or disturb the surface of a public road, or - remove or interfere with a structure, work or tree on a public road, or - pump water into a public road from any land adjoining the road, or - connect a road (whether public or private) to a classified road, otherwise than with the consent of the appropriate roads authority.
+- a) Australian Standard AS 1742 (Set) Manual of uniform traffic control devices and all relevant parts of this set of standards. - b) Australian Road Rules to the extent they are adopted under the Road Transport (Safety and Traffic Management) (Road Rules) Regulation 1999. - Note: Section 73 of the Road Transport (Safety and Traffic Management) Act 1999 allows the Police to close any road or road related area to traffic during any temporary obstruction or danger to traffic or for any temporary purpose.
+Any road closure requires Police approval. - Note: Section 138 of the Roads Act 1993 provides that a person must not: - erect a structure or carry out a work in, on or over a public road, or - dig up or disturb the surface of a public road, or - remove or interfere with a structure, work or tree on a public road, or - pump water into a public road from any land adjoining the road, or

-Note: Section 68 of the Local Government Act 1993 provides that a person may carry out certain activities only with the prior approval of the Council including:
+- connect a road (whether public or private) to a classified road, - otherwise than with the consent of the appropriate roads authority.
+Note: Section 68 of the Local Government Act 1993 provides that a person may carry out certain activities only with the prior approval of the council including: - Part C Management of Waste:

-- Part C Management of waste: - a.
-For fee or reward, transport waste over or under a public place - b.
+- a.
+For fee or reward, transport waste over or under a public place b.
 Place waste in a public place - c.
-Place a waste storage container in a public place. - Part E Public roads: - a.
+Place a waste storage container in a public place." - Part E Public roads: - a.
 Swing or hoist goods across or over any part of a public road by means of a lift, hoist or tackle projecting over the footway - b.
-Expose or allow to be exposed (whether for sale or otherwise) any article in or on or so as to overhang any part of the road or outside a shop window or doorway abutting the road, or hang an article beneath an awning over the road.
+Expose or allow to be exposed (whether for sale or otherwise) any article in or on or so as to overhang any part of the road or outside a shop window or doorway abutting the road, or hang an article beneath an awning over the road." - c.
+Any work in, on or over the Road or Footway requires Council Approval and in the case of classified roads the NSW Roads and Traffic Authority.
+Road includes that portion of the road uses as a footway.

-E.4 Maintenance of Environmental Controls
+E.3 Maintenance of Environmental Controls

-The Principal Contractor or Owner-builder must ensure that the following monitoring, measures and controls are maintained:
+The principal contractor or owner builder must ensure that the following monitoring, measures and controls are maintained:

-- a) erosion and sediment controls,
+- a) Erosion and sediment controls,

-- b) dust controls,
+- b) Dust controls,

-- c) dewatering discharges,
+- c) Dewatering discharges,

-- d) noise controls,
+- d) Noise controls:

-- e) vibration monitoring and controls,
+- Vibration monitoring and controls; e)

-- f) ablutions.
+- f) Ablutions.